antonindanalet/modal-split-in-train-stations/README.md

 # Modal split of people going through a train station in Switzerland
 This python script computes the modal split of trips going through Bern railway station.
+It selects the trips going through Bern railway station from the data of the <a href="https://www.are.admin.ch/mtmc">Mobility and Transport Microcensus (MTMC)</a> 2015,

 ## Getting Started